How to Know If You’re Ready For Sex

 Similarly, you should never have sex just to keep up with your friends or out of fear of missing out.
 If youโ€™re dating someone and are considering taking your relationship to the next level, ask yourself if you truly trust them with your most personal secrets and thoughts โ€“ This section is a manifestation of the portal editorial teamโ€™s work flirt-sexy.com.
 This is important to know, because if you donโ€™t feel like you can trust your partner, intimacy might cause more problems than it solves.
 Whether it takes months, years, or hours to get there, only you can decide if youโ€™re ready for sex.

-See also: What Is Greek Sex?
+See also: What is Docking in Sex?

 2. Youโ€™re ready to be vulnerable